SrivastavaLab-ICL/PPMS/README.md

 **or**

-You can load the **conda environment file ppms_env.yml under conda_env folder** by conda env create -f ppms_env.yml  All required tools, python and R have already been installed there.
+You can load the **conda environment file ppms_env.yml under conda_env folder** by conda env create -f ppms_env_linux.yml or ppms_env_macos.yml All required tools, python and R have already been installed there.